DavidDr90/KeppersMaps/README.md

 ## Keepers Vision
 We provide non-invasive observational tools to help parents cope with cyberbullying and other social, behavioral and developmental issues.
 The platform uses a preventative approach, with both parent and child components, and is designed to promote a favorable online environment for youth.

-Please visit our [wiki](https://github.com/DavidDr90/KeppersMaps/wiki) for furthur project info:
+## Project Diary
+To see the project diary please visit the [wiki](https://github.com/DavidDr90/KeppersMaps/wiki) section.
 <!--### [User Manual](../../wiki/User-Manual)
 ### [Team Page](../../wiki/team)
 ### [Inception](../../wiki/inception)